 Interestingly, this question of whether section 59 may be used to rectify a will if the will-maker was mistaken as to the legal effect of the words used has been judicially considered, but not by a British Columbia court, and not since the WESA came into effect.
 In Ontario, Mr. Justice Balboa in Robinson Estate held that he could not rectify a revocation clause that had the effect of revoking the will-maker's Spanish will as well as her previous Canadian will.
 There was credible affidavit evidence that the will-maker did not intend to revoke her Spanish will, which dealt with her European assets, when she made her Canadian will.
 The solicitor who drafted the Canadian will was unaware of the Spanish will.
 Mr. Justice Balboa found that there was no ambiguity in the will, the will-maker approved of the words used in the will, and that the solicitor did not make a drafting error.
-The will-maker was mistaken about the legal effect of the words, Mr. Justice Balboa commented on the BCLI Report and on section 59 of the WESA as follows:
+The will-maker was mistaken about the legal effect of the revocation clause.
+In concluding that rectification was not available when the will-maker was mistaken about the legal effect of the words, Mr. Justice Balboa commented on the BCLI Report and on section 59 of the WESA as follows: